-Growing lavender presents its own challenges and rewards.
-Read on to learn how you can grow lavender with success.
+Growing lavender presents its own challenges & rewards.
+Read on to learn how YOU can grow lavender with success!

 Preparations for Growing Lavender

-All of our lavenders, with the exception of the spanish lavender, are zone hardy for 5-8.
-One of the best ways to find out if growing lavender will work well in your area is to see if your local greenhouse carries any variety.
-Place your lavender in the design that makes you happy and allows room for air currents around the plant when they reach maturity.
-Lavender loves the sun and hates to have its feet wet, so choose a position with good drainage and plenty of sun.
-They are adept candidates for rock gardens.
+Place your lavender in the design that makes you happy & allows room for air currents around the plant when they reach maturity (Lavender loves the sun & hates to have its feet wet.
+Choose a position with good drainage & plenty of sun.
+They are adept candidates for rock gardens).
 Humidity can be an issue in the Southeastern and some Midwestern states.
 Lavender isn’t fond of damp, still air which makes the plant more susceptible to root rot and other maladies.
 This difficulty can be minimized by increasing the spaces between the plants so the air can move around them more easily.
 Grow lavenders with plants that have similar sunlight and watering needs.
 Select soil that is well worked, well drained and so loose you can dig it with your hands.
 Once established in a garden, lavender is a hardy and drought tolerant perennial.
 Select a variety appropriate to your area, and pay attention the size requirements for your variety.
 (Some get to 5 feet across!)
 Lavender likes a slightly alkaline soil so adjust accordingly.
 Some sand and well rotted manure or compost will get the plant off to a good start.

 Carefully knock the plant from its pot, spread the roots, and place the plant in a hole that accommodates the spread roots.
 Mixing a little bone meal into the soil mix below the roots will slowly release organics that promote both root and leaf growth.
 Roots should not be placed directly on the meal, but on a mix of soil and meal.
 If the stems are long enough, give the plant a little shape by pruning, this will start the stems branching.
 When you water the new transplant for the first time, you can use a liquid fertilizer instead of plain water.
 A two-inch mulch of sand will moderate the soil temperature and reflect heat and light up to the plant.
 More heat creates more fragrant blooms.